-It has long been known (131) that even brief elevations of testicular temperature can profoundly suppress spermatogenesis (132) while sustained elevation may contribute to testicular pathology in cryptorchidism, varicocele and occupational male infertility (133).
-Clinical studies evaluating the potential for tight scrotal supports as a practical male contraceptive method (134, 135) showed a reversible decrease in sperm output but of inadequate magnitude for reliable contraception.
-Given the dubious acceptability and safety (136) of heat-induced suppression of sperm output, the feasibility of a male contraceptive method based on testicular heating remains to be established.
+It has long been known (142) that even brief elevations of testicular temperature can profoundly suppress spermatogenesis (143) while sustained elevation may contribute to testicular pathology in cryptorchidism, varicocele, and occupational male infertility (144).
+A highly novel experimental approach has been reported using intravenously injected iron oxide nanoparticles that accumulate in the testis where they can be activated by an external alternating magnet field to generate testicular heating and damage to spermatogenesis (145); however, safe clinical application, and notably reversibility, remain to be demonstrated.
+Clinical studies evaluating the potential for tight scrotal supports as a practical male contraceptive method (146, 147) showed a reversible decrease in sperm output but of inadequate magnitude for reliable contraception.
+Experience of small numbers of men utilizing thermal male contraception has been favorable, apart from discomfort (148) but wider uptake would require substantial population education (149).
+Given the dubious acceptability and safety (150) of heat-induced suppression of sperm output, the feasibility of a male contraceptive method based on testicular heating remains to be established.